yt-project/yt/doc/source/examining/loading_data.rst

 Customizing the particle type association
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In verions of RAMSES more recent than December 2017, particles carry along a ``family`` array.
+In versions of RAMSES more recent than December 2017, particles carry along a ``family`` array.
 The value of this array gives the kind of the particle, e.g. 1 for dark matter.
 It is possible to customize the association between particle type and family by customizing the yt